-Verdict: a metal roof may actually prove to be the most cost-effective roofing choice when viewed over a long-enough time-frame and through a lens of a long-term investment in the roof’s durability and longevity, improving the home’s overall curb appeal, and benefiting financially from the greatly improved energy efficiency of a metal roof.
+Verdict: a metal roof will likely prove to be the most cost-effective roofing choice when viewed over a long-enough timeframe and through a lens of a long-term investment in the roof’s durability and longevity, improving the home’s overall curb appeal, and benefiting financially from the greatly improved energy efficiency of a metal roof.

 Dealing with the higher cost of upfront investment